 This delayed treatment response has led clinicians to seek out alternative therapies, such as dry needling, platelet rich plasma therapy, and extracorporeal shock wave treatment, all of which may play a role in managing the pain and symptoms associated with jumper’s knee.
 But as usual, more research is needed to ultimately determine how well they actually work.

-The last resort for the most stubborn cases of jumper’s knee is surgery.
+Surgery is often the last resort for the most stubborn cases of jumper’s knee.
 Historically, open surgery had been the gold standard, but recently an arthroscopic approach has grown in popularity.

 The procedure includes debridement of the anterior fat pad and patellar tendon, and tenotomies to address persistent tight or shortened fibers of the tendon.
 Those who undergo arthroscopic, rather than open surgery, tend to return to normal activity more quickly.